Drugs That Can Cause Overdose

 What Drugs Can You Overdose On?

 People assume that only illicit drugs can cause overdose, but this isn’t the case.
-There’s a variety of over-the-counter medications that can also lead to overdose and even addiction.
+In addition to addiction, there are many ways to overdose, and a variety of over-the-counter medications that can also lead to this outcome.

 • Cough medicines, especially those containing dextromethorphan (DXM)